-There is no specific right to your own image in any statute or neither has one been created expressly in any case law.
-There are however, case law examples where other intellectual property rights have been established to aid in the protection of an image.
+In the UK, however, no specific right to your own image has been created either in any statute or expressly in case law.
+There are, however, case law examples where other intellectual property rights have been established to aid in the protection of an image.

-- That at the time of the acts complained of he had a significant reputation or goodwill;
+- at the time of the acts complained of they had a significant reputation or goodwill;

-- That the actions of the defendant gave rise to a false message which would be understood by a not insignificant section of the general public that his goods have been endorsed, recommended or approved by the claimant (in this case the celebrity).
+- the actions of the defendant gave rise to a false message which would be understood by a not insignificant section of the general public that their goods have been endorsed, recommended or approved by the claimant.